Skip to main content

 St Editha’s Church, Tamworth – November 2019 - Photo taken by Author

-N.B.
-I have now moved by blogging efforts from this platform to We Are.xyz so that I can integrate building my family history archive with blogging.
-This post, or a similar version of it, can be found at: Tamworth & Three Generations of Coops
+Note: I have now moved my blogging efforts from this platform to We Are.xyz so that I can integrate building my family history archive with blogging.
+This post, or an updated version of it, can be found at: https://app.weare.xyz/blog/the-dual-genealogist/blogposts/tamworth-three-generations-of-coops

 Notes